YagiGo/yagigo.github.io/README.md

 # A complete refactoring of the jQuery-Bootstrap centered resume page
-This is a resume page originally composed with good-old jQery, vanilla JavaScript and bootstrap almost three years ago.
+This is a resume page originally composed with good-old jQuery, vanilla JavaScript and bootstrap almost three years ago.
 We all know how that went down, so...
 I rewrote this thing with React, just like everyone likes nowadays.

 ## Things I have used back then